 - Rub the fur using a towel, then use a blow dryer to dry it.
 Set the blow dryer to warm and ask someone else to keep the cat stable.

-Cat’s pee smells like bleach because of ammonia, but if your cat smells like urine, then you might need to have it checked.
+A cat’s pee smells like bleach because of ammonia, but if your cat smells like urine, then you might need to have it checked.
 Ask a vet to check for any health issues and keep the cat well-hydrated.
-You must also keep the litter box clean and bathe the cat if it has soiled itself.
+If your cat smells like urine, he may need a bath.